 It’s no mystery that a healthy diet improves our lives in general.
 When it comes to cold and flu prevention, healthy eating is essential.
 You can’t expect to avoid sickness if you’re on a steady diet of McDonald’s.
 Be sure you’re eating plenty of veggies and fruits along with healthy fats and Omega-3’s found in foods such as fish and nuts.
 It’s also worth taking Emergen-C daily to keep your immune system fine-tuned.

 Get a Flu Shot

-I’ve never been a fan of communal food and drink sharing because it’s a recipe for germ disaster!
-It’s not rude to not sip out of someone’s cup or refuse to eat off their spoon -it’s SMART and preventative!
+Communal food and drink sharing is a recipe for germ disaster!
+It’s not rude to not sip out of someone’s cup or refuse to eat off their spoon -it’s SMART and preventative.
 If someone gets butthurt, just tell them the truth -you’re taking preventative measures.
-The other option is being laid up for a week because someone gave you their virus!
+The other option is being laid up for a week because someone gave you their virus.
 Just say no to communal food/drink sharing.

 Wear a Gas Mask

 Everyone might think you’re Jason from Halloween, but at least you won’t get sick.
 Okay, we’re COMPLETELY kidding about this one.
 Really though, all these tips may seem like a lot of work or a little obsessive compulsive, but they work.
 If you want to stay on your A-game this season, it’s worth the extra effort to take these preventative measures.